YaelPerskyLuvovski/knn-iris-project/README.md

-# KNN Iris Project
+# KNN Iris Classification Project

-## Description
+## Overview
-This project implements the K-Nearest Neighbors (KNN) algorithm on the Iris dataset.
+This project demonstrates the use of the K-Nearest Neighbors (KNN) algorithm to classify flowers in the Iris dataset.

+The goal is to predict the species of a flower based on its features (sepal length, sepal width, petal length, petal width).

+---

+## Algorithm Explanation
+KNN (K-Nearest Neighbors) is a simple and effective machine learning algorithm.

+It works by:
+- Finding the K closest data points to a new sample
+- Assigning the class based on the majority vote

+---

-## Steps
+## Steps Performed
-- Load the dataset
+1. Load the Iris dataset
-- Split data into training and testing sets
+2. Split the data into training and testing sets
-- Train the KNN model
+3. Train a KNN model
-- Evaluate accuracy
+4. Evaluate model accuracy
+5. Generate predictions
-- Plot confusion matrix
+6. Create a confusion matrix
-- Plot accuracy vs K
+7. Plot accuracy vs K values

+---

 ## Results